 Don’t panic.
 Call Goosmann Law Firm and let our skilled construction attorneys assume your problem and make it their own.
 We understand how frustrating it can be when a construction project does not meet an owner’s expectations.
 We will advise you of your options, and represent your interests both during construction and post-construction.

 “I want to get paid for the project my company completed.
 I have sent multiple invoices.
-Now what can I do?”
+What can I do?”

 Our Sioux Falls, Sioux City and Omaha attorneys represent developers, contractors, subcontractors, specialty contractors and suppliers and regularly help them get paid.
 When it comes to construction law, we get the job done.
 We can provide advice regarding mechanics’ liens and other options to seek collection for your goods and services.